-Type 2 diabetes is the most common type of diabetes, with around 3.6 million people in the UK diagnosed with the condition, according to Diabetes UK.
+Type 2 diabetes is the most common type of diabetes.

 Insulin is used by the body to manage glucose (sugar) levels in the blood and helps the body use glucose for energy.

 For some people, type 2 diabetes may be managed through diet and exercise.
 Other people may also need medication, and sometimes insulin, to manage blood sugar.

 Risk factors for type 2 diabetes include being over 40, having a family history of diabetes, being of South Asian, African-Caribbean or Middle Eastern origin or being overweight or obese.